Quest Diagnostics (DGX) Receives New Coverage from Analysts at Wolfe Research

-Equities researchers at Wolfe Research assumed coverage on shares of Quest Diagnostics (NYSE:DGX) in a research report issued on Tuesday, The Fly reports.
-The firm set an “underperform” rating on the medical research company’s stock.
+Wolfe Research assumed coverage on shares of Quest Diagnostics (NYSE:DGX) in a research note released on Tuesday, The Fly reports.
+The firm issued an underperform rating on the medical research company’s stock.

-Several other equities research analysts also recently issued reports on DGX.
-Bank of America downgraded Quest Diagnostics from a “buy” rating to a “neutral” rating in a report on Monday, December 3rd.
-SunTrust Banks reduced their price objective on Quest Diagnostics to $96.00 and set a “positive” rating for the company in a research note on Monday, December 3rd.
-Goldman Sachs Group reduced their price objective on Quest Diagnostics from $110.00 to $90.00 and set a “neutral” rating for the company in a research note on Sunday, December 9th.
-Morgan Stanley set a $101.00 price objective on Quest Diagnostics and gave the company a “buy” rating in a research note on Thursday, December 20th.
-Finally, Zacks Investment Research downgraded Quest Diagnostics from a “hold” rating to a “sell” rating in a research note on Monday, December 31st.
-Three equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and nine have issued a buy rating to the stock.
-Quest Diagnostics currently has a consensus rating of “Hold” and an average price target of $102.50.
+Several other research analysts also recently commented on DGX.
+Bank of America downgraded Quest Diagnostics from a buy rating to a neutral rating in a research note on Monday, December 3rd.
+SunTrust Banks cut their target price on Quest Diagnostics to $96.00 and set a positive rating for the company in a research note on Monday, December 3rd.
+Goldman Sachs Group cut their target price on Quest Diagnostics from $110.00 to $90.00 and set a neutral rating for the company in a research note on Sunday, December 9th.
+Morgan Stanley set a $101.00 target price on Quest Diagnostics and gave the stock a buy rating in a research note on Thursday, December 20th.
+Finally, Zacks Investment Research cut Quest Diagnostics from a hold rating to a sell rating in a report on Monday, December 31st.
+Three equities research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and nine have given a buy rating to the stock.
+Quest Diagnostics has an average rating of Hold and a consensus price target of $102.50.

 About Quest Diagnostics